dvreeze/ocp-java-17-learning/doc/chapter04-core-apis.md

 An important *static method of class String* is `format`.
 Commonly used *formatting symbols* in this method are "%s" (for any type), "%d" (for integer values), "%f" (for floating-point values) and "%n" (line break).
-For example, we can format floating-point values with "%12.8f" (leading to some leading spaces) or "%012f" (leading to some leading zeroes).
+For example, we can format floating-point values with "%12.8f" (possibly leading to some leading spaces) or "%012f" (possibly leading to some leading zeroes).

 When creating a String in many steps, consider using a `StringBuilder` to create the String.
 The same `StringBuilder` object is used for creating one String, thus (potentially) getting rid of many intermediate immutable String objects that were only used for creating